Tel: +33 (0) 1 47 20 40 07

 Anatomical textured inflatable implant

 Whatever the indication, the psychological benefit is always present and it is necessary for obtaining a good result.
-However, the morphological change can sometimes be poorly accepted at first because it involves the implantation of a foreign body that the patient will have to integrate into her body diagram.
+However, the morphological change can sometimes be poorly accepted at first because it involves the implantation of a foreign body that the patient will have to integrate into her body.

-The breast prosthesis corrects the asymmetry of the breast linked to the removal of a breast or the failure, or even the absence, of development of one or both breasts in some women.
+The breast prosthesis corrects: the asymmetry of the breasts after removal or the failure / absence of development of one or both breasts in some women.

-Finally, there is the possibility of no longer using fireworks; bra with inflatable balloons, Wonderbra® …
+Finally, there is the possibility of no longer using cover-ups such as: padded bras, Wonderbra® …

 In young girls, hormonal changes and the possible use of a contraceptive are factors that can change the size of the breasts.
 It is best to wait until the end of puberty to appreciate the volume of the breasts.